jpreiss/cmath3d/README.md

 I am currently researching ways to fix this problem, since I believe a SSA compiler with the ability to destructure structs should produce optimal code from this library.

+## note for users
+If you use `cmath3d` in your project,
+I would very much appreciate it if you leave a comment in #2.